Munira12345/munira_s_application5/README.md

 # munira_s_application5

+QuotesApp – Inspiration at Your Fingertips
+In a world where words hold power, QuotesApp brings you a daily dose of wisdom, motivation, and thought-provoking insights.
+Whether you seek inspiration, humor, or deep reflections, this app curates and delivers beautifully presented quotes from a variety of sources.

 Built with AndroidX Support

 Requires Android Studio Arctic Fox | 2020.3.1 or higher.

 Current Kotlin Version 1.7.20

 ### SDK Versions